NEAR-Balkans/h00kd-docs/docs/collector-guide/how-to-claim.md

 # How to claim a h00k

-To claim a your h00k and have it displayed on your gallery, you simply need to:
+To claim a h00k and have it displayed on your gallery, you simply need to:

 ### Step 1: Get a valid claim link

-First, you must be in possession of a valid claim link.
+First, you must have a valid claim link.
-Claim links are provided by h00k issuers (event organizers) and usually come in one of the these two formats, a link or QRCode.
+Claim links are provided by h00k issuers (event organizers) and usually come in one of these two formats (Link, QRCode).

 #### Link